Al-Qaeda joins ranks of Syrian revolt backers

 The leader of Al-Qaeda has voiced his support for the Syrian uprising.
 He called on Muslims to join the opposition in Syria in their drive to oust President Bashar Assad.

-“It seems that Al-Qaeda and the Western bloc are working in the same way and they have the same target, which is to destroy the regime in Syria and to collapse it,” he said.
+Dr. Hisham Jaber, from the Center for Middle East Studies, told RT that Washington and Al-Qaeda are fighting against a common enemy in Syria.“It seems that Al-Qaeda and the Western bloc are working in the same way and they have the same target, which is to destroy the regime in Syria and to collapse it,” he said.
 “Al-Qaeda never denied its presence in Syria.
 Al-Qaeda never denied its support of insurgents in Syria.”